Skip to content

 theme.json

 Now with built-in theme.json support, _tw includes a basic theme.json file in its theme folder.
-The color and width values from that file are automatically made available to Tailwind via a Tailwind plugin.
+The color and width values from that file are automatically made available to Tailwind via CSS variables in ./tailwind/tailwind-theme.css.

 This means the top-level colors in theme.json can be used in Tailwind (with classes like bg-primary or text-primary), and the values for contentSize and wideSize are available for setting max-width with either max-w-content or max-w-wide.

 (Still not using the block editor?
-You can safely ignore the included theme.json support entirely!)
+You can safely ignore the included theme.json support entirely!
+You may want to delete the design tokens referencing WordPress CSS variables, though, as those may not be loaded when using the classic editor.)

 Tailwind Typography